argilla-io/argilla/argilla/docs/how_to_guides/import_export.md

 The records can be exported as a dictionary, a list of dictionaries, or to a `Dataset` of the `datasets` package.

-To import records to a dataset, used the `rg.Datasets.records.log` method.
-Their is a guide on how to do this in the [Record - Python Reference](record.md).

 === "To the `datasets` package"